Posted July 19th, 2009 in Physics. Tags: Climate, Conversation, Diagrams, Intermediate-Science, No Equations, Physics, Pseudoscience.

 The strongest correlate of opinion on climate change is partisan affiliation.
 Two-thirds of Republicans (67%) say either that the Earth is getting warmer mostly because of natural changes in the atmosphere (43%) or that there is no solid evidence the Earth is getting warmer (24%).
 By contrast, most Democrats (64%) say the Earth is getting warmer mostly because of human activity. … The divide is even larger when party and ideology are both taken into consideration.
 Just 21% of conservative Republicans say the Earth is warming due to human activity, compared with nearly three-quarters (74%) of liberal Democrats.
 [Pew Research Center] (Skip to videos, data, index.)

 In other words, most of the general public appears to believe that the existence of abrupt climate change A large-scale change in the climate system that takes place over a few decades or less, persists (or is anticipated to persist) for at least a few decades, and causes substantial disruptions in human and natural systems. (formerly known as anthropogenic ‘Human-caused’ global warming) is a question of politics rather than science. (more…)

 One surprising consequence of Einstein’s special theory of relativity is that any signal traveling faster-than-light (FTL) can be used to send a message to the past.
-Unfortunately, it’s not easy to demonstrate this connection without using spacetime diagrams that I can’t draw in SVG yet- though I hope to finish these soon.
-(Until then, regard this article as unfinished)
+Special relativity divides the entire universe into three distinct regions as seen by any observer: (more…)

 Posted April 7th, 2012 in Physics.
 Tags: Climate, Diagrams, Intermediate-Science, No Equations, Pedagogy, Physics, Quickie.